mohitmathew/MediaOrganizer/README.md

 # MediaOrganizer
- If you want to consolidate all all the picutres you have taken over years and organize them by Year/ Month etc you can use this script.
+If you want to consolidate all the picutres and vidoes you have taken over years that are spread across many old hard drives you can use this script to consolidate and organize them by Year/ Month etc.

 Steps to use the script are

-1) Put this script in an external hard drive where you want to consolidate your picture
+1) Put this script in an external hard drive.
+This will also be the place where you will consolidate your pictures and videos.
+Make sure that the drive is fast enough and has enough free disk space.
 2) run the Import.cmd file.
 3) Select the folder you want to import.